kubevela/kubevela.github.io/docs/platform-engineers/addon/addon-cue.md

 title: CUE application description file
 ---

-[Document](./intro) introduces the basic structure of an addon and illustrate that any Kubernetes operator to be installed of an addon should be defined in a KubeVela application.
-Document [YAML application description file](./addon-yaml) explains the way using YAML define the application.
-If you use CUE to write application description file the addon will be able to have these abilities:
+[Previous tutorial](./intro) introduces the basic structure of an addon and illustrate that any Kubernetes operator to be installed of an addon should be defined in a KubeVela application.
+Document [YAML application description file](./addon-yaml) explains the way of using YAML define the addon application.
+If you use CUE to write application description file, the addon will be able to have these abilities:

 * Utilize the flexible and concise syntax of the CUE language, rich built-in functions and its parameter verification capabilities, to render and deploy the application and auxiliary resources with parameters and metadata of addon.
-* An addon may contain multiple Definitions and CRD Operators, they can be selectively installed according to parameters of addon.
+* An addon may contain multiple Definitions and CRD Operators.
+They can be selectively installed according to parameters of the addon.

-This doc will introduce how to Write the application description file using CUE.
+This doc will introduce how to define addon application by writing CUE files.

 Application description files contain two parts: application template files and resource files (files in the `resources/` folder).